DecodeGenetics/popSTR/README.md

 Call:

-    computeReadAttributes bamList outputDirectory markerInfoFile minFlankLength maxRepeatLength chrom reference expansions jumpToExpansions[Y/N]
+    computeReadAttributes bamList outputDirectory <(cut -d ' ' -f 1-11,14- markerInfoFile) minFlankLength maxRepeatLength chrom reference expansions jumpToExpansions[Y/N]

 Parameters:

 * `bamList` - Two column file listing all samples to be genotyped, first column: A sample identifier.
 Second column: Path to the bam file.
 (An index (.bai file) for all bam files must exist in the same directory)
 * `outputDirectory` - A folder called attributes will be created in the directory if it doesn't exist.
 A folder called [chrom] (last parameter above) will be created in the attributes folder if it doesn't exist.
 One file will be created per marker, located at [outputDirectory]/attributes/[chrom]/[start]_[motif] where start is the start coordinate of the marker and motif is the marker's repeat motif.
 * `markerInfoFile` - A file listing the markers to be genotyped, must only contain markers from one chromosome.
 Marker files for chr1-ch22 are provided.
-Format for markerInfoFile:
+Format for markerInfoFile (cut command removes defaultSlippage and defaultStutter):

         chrom startCoordinate endCoordinate repeatMotif numOfRepeatsInRef 1000refBasesBeforeStart 1000refBasesAfterEnd repeatSeqFromRef minFlankLeft minFlankRight repeatPurity defaultSlippage defaultStutter fractionAinMotif fractionCinMotif fractionGinMotif fractionTinMotif